 - 13.2.
 Data protection breaches could happen for a number of reasons including, human error, cyber-attacks, loss or theft of devices/equipment, deceit, disasters at company premises or inadequate or inappropriate access controls.

 - 13.3.
-Should a data protection breach occur then it must be reported to Sandy Noble or Scott Chesworth (Data Protection Leads) immediately upon discovery.
+Should a data protection breach occur then it must be reported to Scott Chesworth (Data Protection Leads) immediately upon discovery.
 A report of a potential breach should be made by way of logging a GDPR case on SalesForce.
 Should any member of staff be unsure whether a potential incident or situation would amount to a data protection breach then they should speak with their direct line manager in the first instance.

 - 13.6.
 All data protection breaches must be recorded in the Company’s central breach register.